Gender Equity Education Act (Taiwan): General Provisions

 The chapter states that the central competent authority is Ministry of Education, and local competent authorities are city government, etc.

-All competent authorities and schools shall have a "gender equity education committee", whose tasks include promoting curricula, teaching, and assessments on gender equity education.
+All competent authorities and schools shall have a "gender equality education committee", whose tasks include promoting curricula, teaching, and assessments on gender equality education.

 At least half of the members of such a committee shall be women, and at least two thirds of the members shall be experts in the area.

 This chapter specifically defines "sexual assault or sexual harassment on campus" as "sexual assault or sexual harassment that involves the school principal, faculty, staff or student as one party and student as the other party", separate these events from others.